-- A letter of interest: A letter of interest should contain information on why being an IPLI Mentor interests the nominee and why his/her skills and experiences would be an asset to IPLI. - Completed IPLI Mentor Application. - Current resume. - Evidence of valid Indiana administrative license.
+- A letter of interest: A letter of interest should contain information on why being an IPLI Mentor interests the nominee and why his/her skills and experiences would be an assetto IPLI. - Completed IPLI Mentor Application. - Current resume. - Evidence of valid Indiana administrative license.

 Application Review: All mentor applications will initially be reviewed by the Director of IPLI to ensure the applicant has met all eligibility criteria.
-Applicants not meeting the criteria will be notified electronically by the IPLI Director.
+Applicants not meeting the requirements will be notified electronically by the IPLI Director.

-Selection: Applicants meeting criteria will then be reviewed by the IPLI Mentor Selection Committee which consists of two current IPLI Mentors, the IPLI Director, a representative from the IPLI Advisory Board, and the ISU Department of Educational Leadership IPLI liaison.
-In addition to assessing the quality of each mentor applicant and his/her ability to mentor, reviewers will take into consideration the needs of each new cohort including geographical location and building-level needs.
+Selection: Applicants meeting criteria will then be reviewed by the IPLI Mentor Selection Committee, which consists of two current IPLI Mentors, the IPLI Director, a representative from the IPLI Advisory Board, and the ISU Department of Educational Leadership IPLI liaison.
+In addition to assessing each mentor applicant's quality and his/her ability to mentor, reviewers will consider each new cohort's needs, including geographical location and building-level needs.
 Applicants may be asked to interview with the IPLI Mentor Selection Committee.
 Applicants will be notified electronically by the IPLI Director regarding the outcome of the review.